telgi/boomark-manager-revisited/README.md

 ## User Stories

+### Links

 ```
 As a user,
+So that I can save a new link and easily reference that new link,
+I want to be able to add the new link with the site's address and a title.

+As a user,
 So that I can have easy access to all my regularly visited websites,
 I want an application that stores a list of all these links.
 ```
 ![Alt text](assets/images/domain_model_mvc.JPG)
 ```
-As a user,
-So that I can save a new link and easily reference that new link,
-I want to be able to add the new link with the site's address and a title.

 As a user,
 So that I can get rid of links that I no longer need,
 I want to be able to delete links from my list.